ShubhadeepSadhukhan1993/fastSF/paper.md

 # Acknowledgements

-We thank R. Samuel, A. Chatterjee, S. Chatterjee, and M. Sharma for helpful discussions during the development of ``fastSF``.
+We thank Roshan Samuel, Anando Chatterjee, Soumyadeep Chatterjee, and Manohar Sharma for helpful discussions during the development of ``fastSF``.
 We are grateful to Jed Brown, Ilja Honkonen, and Chris Green for a careful review of our work and their useful suggestions.
 Our computations were performed on Shaheen II at KAUST supercomputing laboratory, Saudi Arabia, under the project k1416.

 ---